Mikerniker/100_Days_of_Python/Day53/README.md

 - 4/23/2023 Had to find a resource on how to split a string with multiple characters.
 Found some different options such as the re method ```import re``` but opted to use the str.replace() method to replace the first delimiter with the second, then using the str.split() mthod to split the string.
 [Source 1](https://bobbyhadz.com/blog/python-split-string-multiple-delimiters)
 - Found a resource on how to get a span using Beautiful soup and ended up using ```price.find_all('span')``` [Source](https://pytutorial.com/find-span-element-python-beautifulsoup/)
+- 4/24/2023 Was a bit confused on how to make a list comprehension for a double for loop.
+Was able to figure it out after a while.
+This resource helped [Source](https://stackoverflow.com/questions/1198777/double-iteration-in-list-comprehension)